-(a) If the ball is improperly thrown in the throw-in shall be taken by a player of the opposing team.
-1 If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the referee shall award a direct free-kick.
+When the whole of the ball passes over a touch-line, either on the ground or in the air, it shall be thrown in from the point where it crossed the line, in any direction, by a player of the team opposite to that of 1 If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the referee shall award a direct free-kick.

-2 A player taking a throw-in must face the field of play with some part of his body.
+2 A player taking a throw-in must face the

+field of play with some part of his body.